-Indicates that this SAN Volume Controller is an active member of the cluster.
+• Indicates that this SAN Volume Controller node is an active member of the cluster.

-Indicates that the SAN Volume Controller is a member of a cluster, but is not now operational.
-It is not operational either because the other SAN Volume Controllers that are in the cluster cannot be accessed, or because this SAN Volume Controller has been excluded from the cluster.
+• Indicates that the SAN Volume Controller node is a member of a cluster, but is not now operational.
+It is not operational because the other SAN Volume Controller nodes that are in the cluster cannot be accessed or because this SAN Volume Controller node was excluded from the cluster.